-1. A Labrador’s temperament is one of the best quality that makes it suitable for apartment living.
+1. A Labrador’s temperament is one of the best qualities that makes it suitable for apartment living.
 They are very friendly in nature and do not express anger or frustration so easily.
-Because of their wonderful social temperament, they go well with people who visit your house and also your neighbours.
+Because of their wonderful social temperament, they go well with people who visit your house and also your neighbors.

 2. Training a Labrador is very easy because of the breed’s intelligent nature.
 Training your Lab for potty training and training it to behave well with other members of the apartment becomes an easy task for you.
 With Labs, daily interactions with the apartment members don’t cause any problem.

 3. People are worried about dogs in apartments because of the worry they have about their children’s safety.
 Children are naughty and there is a risk of dog bites when children interact with dogs generally.
 Coming to Labs, they are very gentle and go along very well with children.
 They can identify children clearly and behave properly with children.
 Labrador is one of the safest dogs with children.

 6 Tips for raising a Labrador in apartment

 Follow these 6 tips to make your apartment living with your Labrador peaceful without any worries

 A dog that looks clean, healthy, and vibrant is automatically loved by people around you.
 But if the dog looks untidy and unhealthy with any kind of skin issues, people in the apartments do not prefer to share common areas with the dog.

 People get worried about their health and their children’s health if there is an unhealthy dog in their premises.